lakshmipq/sslc/science/ch01-Chemical-Reactions-and-Equations/exam-qna.md

 ### Write the balanced chemical equations for the following reactions and identify the exothermic and endothermic reaction.
 * i) heating of ferrous sulphate crystals.
 * ii) calcium oxide reacts with water

+### Write the balanced chemical equations for the following chemical reactions.
+* (i) Potassium bromide reacts with Barium iodide
+* (ii) Zinc carbonate is heated

+### Which coloured fumes are obtained when lead nitrate is heated?
+Write the balanced chemical equation for this reaction.
+Name the type of this chemical reaction.